vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

       of chains in the system is less than 20.
       This keyword and the corresponding argument is optional.

-      With the distrange keyword, user can specify the maximum range of molecular weights that will be used to create the Schulz-Zimmm distribution.
+      With the `mwrange` keyword, user can specify the maximum range of molecular weights that will be used to create the Schulz-Zimmm distribution.
 Plot the theoretical curve to see where the distribution tapers to zero.
 Most likely the default value of 5 would suffice.